openlab-at-city-tech/openlab/wp-content/plugins/easy-table-of-contents/README.txt

 * The widget auto highlights the sections currently visible on the page.
 The highlight color is configurable.
 * Developer friendly with many action hooks and filters available.
 More can be added by request on [Github](https://github.com/shazahm1/Easy-Table-of-Contents).
 Pull requests are welcomed.
 * An option to show toc based on dynamic paragraph count.
+* An option which Preserve Line Breaks in TOC.
+* An option to use the TOC without anchor links in the URL.
+* Support for custom taxonomy description.
+* Adds SiteNavigation Schema.

 = TAKE IT A STEP FURTHER WITH EASY TABLE OF CONTENTS PRO = With [EASY TABLE OF CONTENTS PRO](https://tocwp.com/pricing/) You will get access to more professional Settings, options and positions to really push your TOC to the next level.
 * <strong>New - Gutenberg Block </strong>: Easily create TOC in Gutenberg block without the need of any coding or shortcode.
 * <strong>New - Elementor Widget </strong>: Easily create TOC using Elementor Widget without the need of any coding or shortcode.
 * <strong>New - Fixed/Sticky TOC </strong>: Users can find the content that they need, much faster through the option of sticky TOC.
+* <strong>New - Fixed/Sticky TOC Customization </strong>: Customize the appearance of Sticky TOC with Theme Design options.
 * <strong>New - Full AMP Support </strong>: Generates a TOC with your existing setup and make it AMP compatible automatically.
 * <strong>NEW – ACF Support </strong>: Easily create TOC with your custom ACF fields.
+* <strong>NEW – View More </strong>: Show selected number of TOC heading before user clicks to show remaining headings.
+* <strong>NEW – Read Time </strong>: Show time of read for your posts/pages.
+* <strong>NEW – Collapsable Sub Headings </strong>: Show/Hide sub headings of the Table of contents.
+* <strong>NEW – Highlight Headings </strong>: Sticky heading highlight while scrolling through the content.

+### Shortcode

+With Our shortcode feature you are in command of the table of contents with very little effort and even if you have little to no programming skills.

+[ez-toc] Would generate the table of contents.

+Below are the attibutes we support and could be useful in configuring the table of contents:

+[header_label="Title"] – title for the table of contents [display_header_label="no"] - no title for the table of contents [toggle_view="no"] – no toggle for the table of contents [initial_view="no"] –  initially hide the table of contents [display_counter="no"] – no counter for the table of contents [post_types="post,page"] – post types seperated by ,(comma) [post_in="1,2"] – ID's of the posts|pages seperated by ,(comma) [device_target="desktop"] – mobile or desktop device support for the table of contents [view_more="5"] – 5, is the number of headings loads on first view, before user interaction (PRO)

 ### Support